Rahitaputhran/AdviceGenerator-reactjs/README.md

+# Advice Generator

+A simple ReactJS app that fetches random advice using the Advice Slip API.
+Built with Vite for fast performance.
+Users can click a button to receive new advice.
+Clean UI, responsive design, and API integration using Axios.
+Ideal for learning basic React, API usage, and deploying with Vercel.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.